DataONEorg/d1_python/d1_mn_generic/doc/source/setup-d1-gmn.rst

 Set filesystem permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-  * Make sure that all files under ``/var/local/dataone`` can be read by the
+  * Make sure that all files under ``/var/local/dataone``, except for the
-    user account under which Apache runs (www-data by default)
+    certificate keys, can be read by the user account under which Apache runs
+    (www-data by default)
   * Make sure that the log files can be written by the Apache user account.
   * When using SQLite, make sure that the SQLite database file can be written by
     the Apache user account.